Faculty Advisory Committee

 Eric Oliver is a professor in the Department of Political Science at the University of Chicago.
 His current research examines why people believe in conspiracy theories, why liberals and conservatives name their children differently, why the United States’ 2016 was a populist election, and what is happening to America’s democracy.
 Discussions of his research is found in The New York Times, The Washington Post, Los Angeles Times, The Atlantic, Pacific Standard, and Scientific American.
 His books include Democracy in Suburbia (Princeton University Press, 2001), Fat Politics: the Real Story Behind America’s Obesity Epidemic (Oxford University Press, 2005), The Paradoxes of Integration: Race, Neighborhood, and Civic Life in Multi-ethnic America (University of Chicago Press, 2010), Local Elections and the Politics of Small Scale Democracy (Princeton University Press, 2012), and Enchanted America (University of Chicago Press, 2018).

 Julie Chu (2019–2021)

 Kathleen Cagney (Chair, 2017–2020)

 Professor, Comparative Human Development

 Professor, Booth School of Business

-Professor, Department of History; Director, Center for Latin American Studies
+Professor, History; Director, Center for Latin American Studies